dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 This section is set up via WhateverGreen's [Framebuffer Patching Guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and is used for setting important iGPU properties.

-The ig-platform-id's we use is as follows:
+The `AAPL,ig-platform-id` we use is as follows:

-* `0x0166000A` - this is the standard hex for the ig-platform-id
+* `0A006601` - this is the standard hex for the ig-platform-id
-  * `0A006601` when hex-swapped(this is the value we use for `AAPL,ig-platform-id`)

 | Key | Type | Value |
 | :--- | :--- | :--- |